MovingBlocks/TempDoc/Console-Help.md

 ---------

 First a few quick notes:
-* All commands must be prefixed with a single slash character: `/` - this is new with develop build 283
+* All commands must be prefixed with a single slash character: `/`
-* Parameters should be spaced apart with no commas needed (also new).
+* Parameters should be spaced apart with no commas needed.
 Strings should still be in double quotes
-* Block and shape names are no longer case sensitive
+* Block and shape names are not case sensitive

 Block related:
-* giveBlock "Water" - Gives 16 water blocks
+* /giveBlock "Water" - Gives 16 water blocks
-* giveBlock "IronPyrites" 42 - Gives 42 Iron Pyrite (Fool's Gold) blocks
+* /giveBlock "Rutile" 42 - Gives 42 Rutile blocks (colorful mineral)
-* giveBlock "Clay" "Slope" - Gives you 16 clay blocks that are sloped
+* /giveBlock "Clay" "Slope" - Gives you 16 clay blocks in the "slope" shape
+* /giveBlock "Marble" "Stair" 99 - Gives you 99 marble stair blocks
-* giveBlock "Chest" - Gives you a Chest block you can place, activate ('E'), put stuff in, destroy, pick up, place elsewhere, find same stuff in it!
+* /giveBlock "Chest" - Gives you a Chest block you can place, activate ('E'), put stuff in, destroy, pick up, place elsewhere, find same stuff in it!
-* giveBlock "Tnt" - Gives you 16 TNT blocks you can place and activate ('E') to blow up
+* /giveBlock "TNT" - Gives you 16 TNT blocks you can place and activate ('E') to blow up
-* listBlocks - Lists all actively used blocks (have been loaded for the world)
+* /listBlocks - Lists all actively used blocks (have been loaded for the world)
-* listFreeShapeBlocks - Lists all blocks that can be requested in any known shape
+* /listFreeShapeBlocks - Lists all blocks that can be requested in any known shape
-* listShapes - Lists the available shapes
+* /listShapes - Lists the available shapes

 Misc:
+* /help - Show in-game help (more thorough)
+* /help "giveBlock" - Shows detailed help on the "giveBlock" command
-* teleport 42 42 42 - Warps the player to x = 42, y = 42, z = 42
+* /teleport 42 42 42 - Warps the player to x = 42, y = 42, z = 42
-* fullHealth - Fully restores the player's health
+* /fullHealth - Fully restores the player's health
-* gotoWorld "GhostTown" - Loads the world "GhostTown" if present, otherwise initializes a new world "GhostTown" with a randomized seed value
-* gotoWorld "GhostTown", "Pie!" - Loads the world "GhostTown" if present, otherwise initializes a new world "GhostTown" with the seed value "Pie!"